 On the GoPro HERO7 Black, HERO6 Black, and HERO5 Black, you can choose between two image formats for still photos: JPG and RAW.
 Here's a quick overview of what the difference is and when to use which.

 GoPro's QuickCapture feature is designed as a one-press way to power the camera up and start shooting immediately.
 There are a few tricks to using it, though.

 The new HERO (2018) and the HERO6 Black look the same, but there are lots of differences in features and capabilities.
 Here’s a detailed breakdown of how they compare.

-If you're looking to add polarizing or ND filters to the GoPro HERO5 Black or HERO6 Black, PolarPro has a 3-pack kit of snap-on filters specifically for these camera models.
+If you're looking to add polarizing or ND filters to the GoPro HERO7 cameras, the HERO6 Black, HERO5 Black, or HERO (2018), PolarPro has a 3-pack kit of snap-on filters specifically for these camera models.
 Here's my hands-on review.

 While there aren't a lot of options for external batteries for the GoPro HERO6 Black and HERO5 Black, there are some.
 Here are the best options I've come across for powering your GoPro for more than a couple of hours at a time.

 Wondering whether you can run the GoPro HERO6 Black with external power without having the internal battery installed?
 Yes, you can.